 Star Wars, Star Trek, X-Men (especially the old 90’s cartoon) were just some of my favorite franchises, though two of them leave a lot to be desired today.
 I'm just not a fan of the new Star Wars or Star Trek.
 I'll stick with the stuff from my younger years.

 I love pens, from the super fancy ones that you only use to sign things all the way down to the regular black ball point.
-Currently, I’ve recently discovered Paper Mate Flair Felt Tip pens, the medium (0.7) point.
+Currently, I've recently discovered Paper Mate Flair Felt Tip Pens, Medium point (0.7mm).
 The bright colors and smooth writing always puts a smile on my face.
 (This is not sponsored; I just really like these pens.)
 I jokingly say that people should just give me gift cards to Office Depot.
 No but seriously, easiest way to make me happy is to give me a good pen or set of pins.

 There are plenty of times when I am rambling on about some new thing I found and my family would call me a nerd.
 It used to irritate me, but I’ve learned to accept and embrace it.
 After all, normalcy is overrated.